New York Medical Malpractice Attorneys

 - Loss of retirement benefits

-In addition, there is the emotional pain of losing a parent, spouse, or companion.
+In addition, there is the emotional pain of losing a:

 These devastating physical, emotional, and financial losses can impact malpractice victims and their families to the extent that life will never be the same.

 Medical malpractice can occur in a number of different ways, such as the following:

 - Unnecessary surgery